This review looks at a WordPress page builder plugin with a built-in HTML and CSS editor: LiveCanvas.

 A Developer-Friendly Page Builder Plugin

-This gives you lots more freedom than you get with many other WordPress page builder plugins.
+This gives you more freedom than you get with many other WordPress page builder plugins.
 Thanks to this, you should be able to create truly custom and unique designs for your WordPress website, all while using an off-the-shelf plugin.

 Lots of Readymade Content

-All of these readymade sections are fully editable, so you can either use them as they come or customize them to make them your own.
+These readymade sections are fully editable, so you can either use them as they come or customize them to make them your own.
 They are just HTML5 chunks of code – using Bootstrap 4.

 Thanks to the stylish readymade content sections, you should find it easy to quickly build your pages with LiveCanvas.